Biotech Strategy Blog

 1 Comment

-According to the press release, the key elements of the deal are:
+According to the press release, the key elements of the deal are as follows:

 • XOMA will receive approximately $35 million upfront, up to approximately $470 million in milestone payments and tiered royalties up to a mid-teens percentage rate.